Norwegian mass murderer Breivik in court in appeals case

-SKIEN, Norway (AP) — A Norwegian court is reviewing a government appeal against a ruling that it treated mass murderer Anders Behring Breivik inhumanely by placing him in solitary confinement and restricting his movements.
+SKIEN, Norway (AP) — A Norwegian court on Tuesday is reviewing a government appeal against a ruling that the isolation of mass murderer Anders Behring Breivik was inhumane and violates his human rights.

-In a surprise ruling last year, the Oslo District Court ruled that the isolation of 37-year-old right-wing extremist, who killed 77 people in a bomb and shooting rampage in 2011, breaches the European Convention on Human Rights.
+The 37-year-old right-wing extremist, who killed 77 people in a bomb and shooting rampage in 2011, sued the government last year, saying his solitary confinement, frequent strip searches and the fact that he was often handcuffed during the early part of his incarceration violated his human rights.

-The government has maintained that Breivik, who is serving 21-year prison sentence, is treated humanely despite the severity of his crimes and that he must be separated from other inmates for safety reasons.
+In a surprise decision in April, the Oslo District Court sided with Breivik’s claims that his isolation in the maximum security Skien prison breaches the European Convention on Human Rights.

-The appeals case opens Tuesday in a makeshift courtroom in Skien prison in southern Norway, where Breivik is incarcerated.
-Six days have been reserved for the hearings.
+It ruled that “the prohibition of inhuman and degrading treatment represents a fundamental value in a democratic society.
+This applies no matter what — also in the treatment of terrorists and killers.”
+It also ordered the government to pay Breivik’s legal costs of 331,000 kroner ($41,000).

 Most Read Stories